Hannah Lawrence

 My primary research interests include symmetry-aware (equivariant) machine learning and scientific applications.
 In addition, I enjoy developing theoretically principled tools for deep learning, for applications from vision to interpretability to PDEs.

-Here is a non-exhaustive list of a few high-level questions I've been thinking about recently (or at least, the last time I updated this website):
+Here is a non-exhaustive list of a few high-level questions I've been thinking about recently (or at least, the last time I updated this website, which was on 4/9/25):

-- How can we make canonicalization work, in theory and in practice, as an approach for enforcing symmetries?
+- How can we make canonicalization work, in theory and in practice, as an approach for enforcing symmetries in black-box models?

 |